ibm-cloud-docs/overview/accessibility/accessibility_features.md

 {{site.data.keyword.attribute-definition-list}}

-# Accessibility features for {{site.data.keyword.Bluemix_notm}}
+# IBM Cloud accessibility features and support
 {: #accessibility-platform}

+Learn about IBM Cloud accessibility features, including keyboard navigation, screen reader support, and assistive technology compatibility for users with disabilities.
+{: shortdesc}

 Accessibility features assist users who have a disability, such as restricted mobility or limited vision, to use information technology content successfully.
-{: shortdesc}

 ## Accessibility features
 {: #features-platform}